 3. Evening to Evening is a new concept

-"The original meaning of the word "Day" is the period of the Daylight, from sunrise to sunset, as distinct from the night, the period of darkness ...in this sense the "Day" is said to "decline" (Jer.6:4) or to "be far spent" (Lk.
-24:29 in the late afternoon, and is followed by Night .
+"The original meaning of the word "Day" is the period of the Daylight, from sunrise to sunset, as distinct from the night, the period of darkness ...in this sense the "Day" is said to "decline" (Jer.6:4) in the late afternoon, and is followed by Night .
 Hence the earlier sequence, "Day and Night...
 The flesh of the thanksgiving sacrifice shall be eaten on the day it is offered; none of it may be kept till the next day" (Lv.
 7:15), the Nighttime is considered as belonging to the preceding period of Daylight.
 From this there developed the meaning of "day" in the sense of the cycle made up of one period of daylight and one period of darkness, or according to our modern reckoning, twenty-four hours... from he natural viewpoint the twenty-four hour day begins at sunrise...However, beside this conception there arose another idea of the twenty-four hour day, according to which this daily period began at sunset.
 It was no doubt the lunar calendar of the Jews which gave rise to this viewpoint...Although the earlier computation did not die out completely, the custom of considering the Day as beginning at sunset became general in later Jewish times..."

 - Encyclopedic Dictionary of the Bible (page 497)

 "...the time of light, or the interval between one night and the next; the time between sunrise and sunset, or from dawn to darkness."

 - Webster's New International Dictionary--Second Edition (page 672)